General Electric Realty Plot: Geography

-The district is mostly bounded by streets, making it roughly quadrilateral in shape.
-At the west, Lenox Road divides it from the college campus.
+The GE Plot district is mostly bounded by streets, making it roughly quadrilateral in shape.
+At the west, Lenox Road divides it from the Union College campus.
 Nott Street forms the northern boundary, separating the Realty Plot from Ellis Hospital until West Alley, the rear property lines between houses on Lowell Road and Glenwood Boulevard, which marks the eastern boundary.
 After crossing Rugby Road, the line turns west to take in the houses on the south side of that street to its intersection with Wendell Avenue, then following Union Avenue back to Lenox.

-A small stream known as College Creek or Grooteskill flows west through the district to the Mohawk River, making a ravine 30 ft deep and 100 ft wide through the center of the district.
-It is spanned by four bluestone arch bridges, all included as contributing properties.
+A small stream, the Hans Groot Kill, flows west through the district to the Mohawk River, making a ravine 30 ft deep and 100 ft wide through the center of the district.
+It is spanned by four bluestone arch bridges, all included as contributing properties of the National Register of Historic Places's designation.
 Many mature trees grow throughout the district.

 The houses within are on lots with a minimum size of 70 by 140 ft, set back 35–45 ft from the streets they front on.
 They are predominantly in the Colonial Revival or Georgian Revival architectural styles, with some in the Mission Revival, Queen Anne or Shingle Style.

 The Steinmetz Memorial on Wendell Avenue is the only significant open space in the district.
 It is named for Charles Proteus Steinmetz, the German-born electrical engineer whose research made alternating current possible.
 Steinmetz's house (at 1297 Wendell Avenue) stood on the grounds of the Memorial.
 He did research in a backyard lab, and both the lab and the house were demolished in 1944.
 Steinmetz also chaired the city's school board.
 A separate public park in Schenectady, known as The Steinmetz Park, is located on Lenox Road but is outside the GE Realty Plot district.

 The building at 1184 Rugby Road was developed as a primary school and remained in use for that purpose for many years.

-Only five buildings have been added to the district since its initial period of development in the first quarter of the 20th century.
+Only five buildings have been added to the Plot since its initial period of development in the first quarter of the 20th century.
 They include a modern church by Edward Durrell Stone from the late 1950s on Wendell Avenue.
 Most of them are otherwise unintrusive, but are not considered contributing due to their more recent construction.